Weird, Wonderful, and Famous Festivals Around The World

 Day of the Dead is one of the most festive holidays in Mexico, and for many Mexicans, one of the most important holidays all year.
 It is celebrated on November 1 and 2, and as the name states, Day of the Dead is a time to remember our deceased loved ones.

 There are large celebrations for Día de Muertos, which means Day of the Dead in Spanish, in cities throughout Mexico.
 Some of the most elaborate take place in the state of Oaxaca, particularly in its capital, Oaxaca City, Mexico.
+Oaxaca City is one of Mexico’s Hidden Gems and well worth a visit, not just for the Day of The Dead festival.

-In fact, Day of the Dead is arguably the best time to visit Oaxaca City.
+Day of the Dead is arguably the best time to visit Oaxaca City.
 The entire city transforms into a giant party, as this is a festive affair with decorations, parades, ofrendas (altars), special foods, and street parties.

-Though a holiday about death, Day of the Dead is anything but a somber affair, its origins date back to the Aztecs, which also held a multi-day holiday to honor the deceased.
-For them, death was merely a transition, not an event to mourn.
+Though a holiday about death, Day of the Dead is anything but a somber affair, its origins date back to the Aztecs, which also held a multi-day holiday to honor the deceased, for them, death was merely a transition, not an event to mourn.

 Such sentiment continues to this day.
 For those who celebrate the holiday, they want to make it as elaborate an affair as possible — as the more fun the party is, the more likely it is that the souls of our departed loved ones will want to attend!